ngdzu/atelier2/doc/DASHBOARD_REQUIREMENTS.md

 - **Marketing Automation**: Creation, scheduling, and tracking of promotional campaigns
 - **Content Management**: Editing and publishing of website content with version control
 - **Gallery Management**: Upload, organization, and management of service images
+- **Employee Management**: Create, edit, and manage employee accounts and information
+- **Calendar and Appointment Viewing**: View and manage appointments in a calendar interface

 ### Scope